Asserzayed/mc-bedrock-portable/README.md

-# MC-BEDROCK-PORTABLE
+# Portable Minecraft BDS
-A Guide on how to create a slim portable environment for a Minecraft Bedrock Dedicated Server with automatic backups (gdrive).
+A short guide on how to create a slim portable virtual environment to host a MC BDS anywhere with automatic backup (*GDrive*).

 ### DISCLAIMER
-This probably isn't the most orthothox way of doing it, this is my own way to it.
+This repo is for the sake of education mainly.
+Will probably make a dockerfile to fully create the env. when I have time.
 Happy Mining.

-### DISCLAIMER 2
-Will probably make a dockerfile to fully create the env. when I have time.

 **Table of Contents**